ChristineTChen/CS4550-hw03/README.md

 #### LIKES: Users must be logged in to see the Like button
 - Likes are visible when viewing a post
+- If the current_user has liked a post, they will not see the Like button.
+- Like button should toggle to Unlike if current_user has already liked.
 - Likes are added to the index view of a post, but only appears for the first post

-- Currently, users can like a post more than once, but I tried adding a restraint (user_liked_post).
-It currently doesn't work.
-The user_liked_post? (in lib/microblog/accounts/accounts.ex) gets a count of likes where the user_id is the current user and post_id is the current post being viewed.
-However, when checking for user_liked_post != 0 in (templates/post/show.html.eex), it still shows the Like button regardless if current user has liked the post.
-- Later implementation: Like button should toggle to Unlike if current_user has already liked.

 #### Deploy Script
 Attribution: Professor Nat Tuck's deploy script for numart code was used for this deploy script with some changes.